Dynamic buckling of elastic rings in a soap film

-Crucially, the results of \eqref{eqn:Nring} and \eqref{eqn:annulus} are very different from those that have been determined in quasi-static situations previously, which have instead reported the presence of two-fold symmetry \cite{Flaherty1972,Paulsen2017}.
+Crucially, the results of \eqref{eqn:Nring} and \eqref{eqn:annulus} are very different from the corresponding quasi-static situations in which two-fold symmetry has been reported \cite{Flaherty1972,Paulsen2017}.
 The key ingredient that distinguishes static scenarios from those considered here is the presence of the elastic object's inertia.
 Given this importance of inertia in generating an instability qualitatively different from the static scenario, it seems paradoxical that the inertia itself does not appear to play a role in the final mode selection (eqns \eqref{eqn:Nring} and \eqref{eqn:annulus} are independent of the object's density $\rho$).
 To understand this paradox, we note from \eqref{eqn:GrowthRate} that the growth rate of the fastest growing mode $\smax=\sigma(\kmax)=\kmax^2\left[B/(\rho \t)\right]^{1/2}$, \emph{does} depend on inertia.
 Our experiments and theoretical arguments assume that the unbalanced tensile load is applied very fast compared to the associated time scale of instability.
 We therefore hypothesize that imposing the applied load at different rates might give rise to additional control over the observed instability mode, but begin by first measuring the growth rate of instability experimentally.